 Fuels Affected: Electricity

-Decision/Action Type: Retrofit, replace-on-burnout, and new construction
+Decision/Action Type: Retrofit, new construction

 Program Delivery Type: Prescriptive

 Deemed Savings Type: Look-up tables

 Savings Methodology: Engineering algorithms and estimates

 Measure Description

 This document presents the deemed savings methodology for the installation of an ENERGY STAR® commercial dishwasher.
 Commercial dishwashers that have earned the ENERGY STAR® label are, on average, 25 percent more energy-efficient and 25 percent more water-efficient than standard models.
 The energy savings associated with ENERGY STAR® commercial dishwashers are primarily due to reduced water use and reduced need to heat water.
 A commercial kitchen may have external booster water heaters, or booster water heaters may be internal to specific equipment.
 Both primary and booster water heaters may be either gas or electric; therefore, dishwasher programs need to ensure the savings calculations used are appropriate for the water heating equipment installed at the participating customer’s facility.
 The energy and demand savings are determined on a per-dishwasher basis.